What Our Clients Say About Personal History Productions LCC

 Initially, I gave my mother a certificate to record her personal history as a gift to celebrate her 88th birthday.
 As it turned out, her book also has been a gift for me and the rest of our family.
 My mother enjoyed reminiscing about times that frankly were more pleasurable than the stage of life she’s in now.
 For me and the rest of the family, it was illuminating and eye-opening to see where she came from and to read about the experiences she had growing up.
 I was really pleased with how it all worked out, and my mother is very proud of her book.
 She’s showed it around to relatives and friends, and she’s gotten some really nice notes back from people who read it and were moved by it.

-My experience working with Personal History Productions was wonderful.
-Susan asked all the right questions and knew just how to get my story.
+My experience working with Personal History Productions LLC was wonderful.
+My interviewer asked all the right questions and knew just how to get my story.
 Andi put the story and photos together in a beautiful way.
-Both Susan and Andi are easy to work with and very thorough.
+The team was easy to work with and very thorough.
 They really know their stuff.
 I’m extremely satisfied with my book.
 I wouldn’t change a thing.

 My mother and I wanted to record my grandmother’s personal history because we realized that there was so much about her life that we didn’t know.
 My grandfather died before we had a chance to record his story, and as a result, there is so much about his life that we will never know.